jbat10/KIT325/docs/Final Toolkit Report.md

 ### WinPmem and AVML

 WinPmem and AVML were selected as our memory capturing tools for Windows and Linux systems.
-Avml was chosen as it stood out as a commercially available and simple to use tool that would suit the needs of the toolkit perfectly, being capturing memory from Linux systems, and outputting it in a suitable file format.
+AVML was chosen as it stood out as a commercially available and simple to use tool that would suit the needs of the toolkit perfectly, being capturing memory from Linux systems, and outputting it in a suitable file format.
 Whilst many other options could also have been suitable, AVML was the first selected and passed all tests set for it, so there was no need to trial others.
 WinPmem on the other hand, was almost the exact opposite.
 We went to great lengths to find a windows memory capturing tool that was specifically available for commercial use.
 A great many tools were considered, but could not be used primarily because of licensing concerns, such as FTK Imager, MAGNET RAM, FEX Memory Imager and more.
 This left us with WinPmem as essentially the only resulting tool we could find so far, however it looked to be suitable for the needs of the toolkit, even if it outputs the resulting memory file in the .raw format.

 ### Photorec